agriculture-vlab/agriculture-vlab/docs/design/testing/processing.md

 ## Platform design

-This section contains a description of the TAO platform from architectural point of view, emphasizing thus the connection of the SVVP with the Software Design Document (SDD) document.
+This section contains a description of the TAO platform from architectural point of view.

-The logical data flow of the TAO platform is provided in the following
+The logical data flow of the TAO platform is provided in the next
 figure:

 <img src="media/image1.png" style="width:6.49653in;height:3.27917in" />

-Figure 2‑1 : Logical data flow of the TAO platform
+Logical data flow of the TAO platform

 From logical data flow point of view we can distinguish the components: